trishume/sympy-wiki-with-svn/GCI-2011-Organization-Application.md

 # Please provide a link to your task ideas page.
 This is much like the ideas page for Google Summer of Code but must include at least 5 tasks in all of the 8 categories sorted by difficulty level.*

 https://docs.google.com/spreadsheet/ccc?key=0AiMKW-ZM-_fedFpSWm51VFBFZkdTRnh3WkhYRndSVXc

+# What is the main development mailing list for your organization?
+This question will be shown to students who would like to get more information about applying to your organization for Google Code-in 2010-11.
+If your organization uses more than one list, please make sure to include a description of the list so students know which to use.*